Cloud Security Best Practices: An In-Depth Expert Guide

 To do this task finely, you must know the types of cloud vulnerabilities:

-So, to proactively manage your cloud vulnerability, as a best practice, you should conduct comprehensive vulnerability scanning, regular cloud penetration testing, and vulnerability prioritization to better harden your cloud ecosystem.
+So, to proactively manage your cloud vulnerability, as a cloud security best practice, you should conduct comprehensive vulnerability scanning, regular cloud penetration testing, and vulnerability prioritization to better harden your cloud ecosystem.

 You can even utilize AI solutions for vulnerability management, which is known as threat intelligence to automatically conduct vulnerability assessment, report them, and even fix the basic ones.